 If any of the above holidays fall on a Sunday, the following Monday shall be observed as a holiday.
 If a holiday falls on a Saturday, the previous Friday shall be observed as a holiday.
 If a holiday falls on an employee's regular day off, or if an employee is scheduled or assigned to work on a holiday, an employee shall be entitled to equivalent time off at a later date and such time shall be credited to the employee's vacation leave.
 Scheduling or assignment of holiday work must be approved in advance by the City Manager or designee.
-For purposes of this Section, the number of hours comprising a holiday is defined as ten (10) hours for employees on a forty (40) hour per week schedule who work a 4/10 schedule (four, ten hour days per week) and eight (8) hours for all other employees.
+The hours for which an employee received holiday pay shall be based on the employee's regularly scheduled work hours for the day on which the holiday is observed.